martinlangee/eddi-configurator/README.md

 # EDDI Configurator - a WBS Final Project

+React Web App to realize a Web Configurator for electronic dash boards.
+Detailed instructions to come.
+Still under construction.
+It comes with no warranties!

-To run this project you need to have the back end project running: [eddi-config-api](https://github.com/martinlangee/eddi-config-api).
+To run this project on your own you need to have the back end project running: [eddi-config-api](https://github.com/martinlangee/eddi-config-api).

-To have an impression of the UI go to [eddi-configurator.netlify.app](https://eddi-configurator.netlify.app/).
+To get an impression of the UI go to [http://eddi-configurator.netlify.app/](https://eddi-configurator.netlify.app/).

 ## Getting Started with Create React App